 - 3.4.1.
-General volunteers are expected to shift at least once per week. - 3.4.2.
-General volunteers are expected to fill out and submit via email their weekly availabilities as specified by the Logistics Executive. - 3.4.2.1.
-Shift availability expectations will be set by the Coordinator and Logistics Executive. - 3.4.2.2.
+General volunteers are expected to shift at least once per week. - 3.4.1.1.
+This expectation is subject to change, depending on General volunteer numbers - 3.4.2.
+General volunteers are expected to fill out and submit via email their weekly availabilities as specified by the Operations Executive. - 3.4.2.1.
+Shift availability expectations will be set by the Coordinator and Operations Executive. - 3.4.2.2.
 Volunteers who fail to provide shift availability options will be assigned shifts as needed, and it is that individual's responsibility to sort out schedule conflicts. - 3.4.3.
-Volunteers may also choose to indicate availability to the Logistics Executive for multiple weeks at a time.
+Volunteers may also choose to indicate availability to the Operations Executive for multiple weeks at a time. - 3.4.4.

-- 3.4.4.
 General volunteers are not permitted to be scheduled for more than 3 shifts in a 5-day period. - 3.4.4.1.
-Any shifting schedule in excess of these limitations must be approved by the Logistics Executive in consultation with the Coordinator.
+Any shifting schedule in excess of these limitations must be approved by the Operations Executive in consultation with the Coordinator.

 3.5.
-Logistics Executive
+Operations Executive

 - 3.5.1.
-It is the responsibility of the Logistics Executive to distribute a completed weekly schedule before Saturday at 11:59 pm each week. - 3.5.2.
-The Logistics Executive is responsible for ensuring volunteers are scheduled according to their indicated availability.
+It is the responsibility of the Operations Executive to distribute a completed weekly schedule before Saturday at 11:59 pm each week. - 3.5.2.
+The Operations Executive is responsible for ensuring volunteers are scheduled according to their indicated availability